Python API Reference

 stop() -> None

-Stops measuring and tracing current execution, if tracing is active.
+Stops measuring and tracing current operation, if tracing is active.
 This method is automatically called if with

 context manager is used around the code.